Houston BWI Lawyer

-Driving a car while intoxicated (DWI) is not the only way to be hit with a drunk driving charge.
-Operating a boat while intoxicated (boating while intoxicated, or BWI) is another common cause.
+Operating a boat while intoxicated (boating while intoxicated, or BWI) is another common cause of drunk driving charges besides DWI.
 These can be complex cases with serious penalties, including fines and jail time.
 For insight regarding drunk boating charges, do not hesitate to call our firm.
 We at the Law Offices of Jed Silverman handle BWI cases in and around Houston and Harris County, Texas.

 Often, people who are enjoying a day on the water don't realize how little alcohol it takes to impair their driving skills.
 A day of recreation can become a day of tragedy when a motorboat runs into a skier, a Jet Skier, a swimmer or another boater.
 Given that operating a boat drunk increases the chances of such an occurrence, charges of BWI are just as serious as DWI charges involving operation of a car on the streets or highways of Houston and the surrounding areas.
 If you've been arrested, Houston BWI lawyer Jed Silverman may be able to help.